luzahulilhikmah/galleryproject/README.md

 # galleryproject

-This project is the result of learning CSS3.
-This project only use CSS3.
+Currently learning CSS3 and this project is the result of implementation of CSS3.